dan-chow/reading-notes/books/Java_Concurrency_in_Practice/Ch03_Sharing_Objects.md

   }
   ```

+	NoVisibility could loop forever because the value of ready might never become visible to the reader thread.
+Even more strangely, NoVisibility could print zero because the write to ready might be made visible to the reader thread before the write to number, a phenomenon known as reordering.

 - In the absence of synchronization, the compiler, processor, and runtime can do some downright weird things to the order in which operations appear to execute.
 Attempts to reason about the order in which memory actions “must” happen in insufficiently synchronized multithreaded programs will almost certainly be incorrect.

 - When a thread reads a variable without synchronization, it may see a stale value, but at least it sees a value that was actually placed there by some thread rather than some random value.
 This safety guarantee is called out-of-thin-air safety.

-Out-of-thin-air safety applies to all variables, with one exception: 64-bit numeric variables (double and long) that are not declared volatile (see Section 3.1.4).
+	Out-of-thin-air safety applies to all variables, with one exception: 64-bit numeric variables (double and long) that are not declared volatile.
 The Java Memory Model requires fetch and store operations to be atomic, but for nonvolatile long and double variables, the JVM is permitted to treat a 64-bit read or write as two separate 32-bit operations.

 - Locking is not just about mutual exclusion; it is also about memory visibility.
 To ensure that all threads see the most up-to-date values of shared mutable variables, the reading and writing threads must synchronize on a common lock.